memcachier/docs/heroku_articles/expressjs-memcache.md

 ## Adding caching to Express

-Memcached is an in-memory, distributed cache.
+Memcache is an in-memory, distributed cache.
 Its primary API consists of two operations: `SET(key, value)` and `GET(key)`.
-Memcached is like a hashmap (or dictionary) that is spread across multiple servers, where operations are still performed in constant time.
+Memcache is like a hashmap (or dictionary) that is spread across multiple servers, where operations are still performed in constant time.

-The most common use for Memcached is to cache expensive database queries and HTML renders so that these expensive operations don’t need to happen over and over again.
+The most common use for Memcache is to cache expensive database queries and HTML renders so that these expensive operations don’t need to happen over and over again.

-### Set up Memcached
+### Set up Memcache

-To use Memcached in Express, you first need to provision an actual Memcached cache.
+To use Memcache in Express, you first need to provision an actual Memcache cache.
 You can easily get one for free with the [MemCachier add-on](https://elements.heroku.com/addons/memcachier):

 ```term